MSc/Postgraduate Diploma/Postgraduate Certificate

 Develop clinical expertise through practice and research

-The MSc Nuclear Medicine course provides the educational and research foundations required to evaluate current working practice and understand the opportunities currently available in nuclear medicine and molecular imaging environments.
+This course provides the educational and research foundations required to evaluate current working practice and understand the opportunities currently available in nuclear medicine and molecular imaging environments.
 As a result, peer learning is a big part of this course's value to individuals and employers.
 In addition to developing skills directly linked to clinical practice, you will also have the opportunity to contribute to the nuclear medicine knowledge base through research and publication.

 This course is designed in conjunction with a number of clinical experts, and our partnership with clinical software provider Hermes Medical Solutions.
 This means it produces competent and professional practitioners with the skills needed to optimise and promote this imaging modality in current models of patient care.